English | Français | Deutsch | Italiano | 繁 | 简

 - details of your past transactions (including any tax paid or tax withheld, and the source of your funds) and/or shipments (including any permits obtained or duties paid)

-- any requirements relating to Christie’s obligation to make reasonable adjustments to accommodate a disability or otherwise meet your specific needs
+- any requirements relating to Christie’s obligation to make reasonable adjustments to accommodate a disability or otherwise meet your specific needs (This could include sensitive personal data.
+If you are a resident in mainland China, please also see our “Supplementary China Privacy Notice”.)

 - any information relating to a dispute or legal proceeding